Arogyadham Ayurveda Treatment Center

-Practicing couples yoga is also a very positive tool to have a better command of body language and have a more effective communication with the couple.
+Practicing couples yoga is also a very positive tool to have a better command of body language and have more effective communication with the couple.
 As well, yoga as a couple also brings self-esteem and self-confidence.
 Because physical contact is a source of health and well-being.
 Being in touch with the person you want through a practice like yoga also helps you feel more loved.

-You definitely need one no matter what, but as a plus sized individual, we highly recommend you one.
+You definitely need one no matter what, but as a plus-sized individual, we highly recommend you one.
 Since it can be hard to hold the positions, and your joints may be in pain, you will need some extra cushioning for your yoga time.

 Many people equate plus-size yoga with stretching and not really getting your heart going.
 Depending on the type of plus-size yoga you are going to do, you need to keep yourself hydrated.
-Despite popular beliefs, a plus-size yoga class can be a very demanding physical activity, so in this case be sure of the intensity of the class you are about to do and drink water enough before and after the class to keep your body in perfect state of hydration.
+Despite popular beliefs, a plus-size yoga class can be a very demanding physical activity, so in this case, be sure of the intensity of the class you are about to do and drink water enough before and after the class to keep your body in the perfect state of hydration.

 Plus-size yoga can and will be uncomfortable at first, but it should never hurt.
 If you are finding that it is hurting too much to do certain stretches and positions, skip them or do what you can.
 With practice, you will get better.